-- The module introduces students to and assists them in understanding the higher education academic environment, processes, and expectations, and acquiring those basic skills necessary to successfully manage academic life and expectations. - The second component of the module focusses on the acquisition of skills and competencies in different academic literacies to enhance student success.
-This includes skills in information communication technology, academic reading and writing, referencing systems and techniques, communication, academic planning, learning styles and approaches, time management. - Finally, the module supports the development of personal and social skills and attributes, and the integration of these with the academic environment, to ensure the successful completion of the academic programme and to instil graduate attributes needed for meaningful contributions to society at large.
+This module equips students with the basic skills required to function and perform successfully in the higher-education environment.
+The module introduces students to the higher-education academic environment, processes, and expectations.
+It focuses on the acquisition of skills and competencies in different academic literacies, including information communication technology, academic reading and writing, referencing systems and techniques, communication, learning styles and approaches, and time management.
+The module supports the development of personal and social skills and attributes, and the integration of these with the academic environment.